 Sadly after nearly 11 happy years at Bestwood Country Park, we had to take the decision to move because of vandalism at the park.
 Our friends at Indigo Brave Land, Wensor Bridge Farm kindly agreed to let us hold our Spring Equinox Sweat Lodge there in March 2014 and we were there for a magical 20 months on the banks of the river Devon.
 In November 2016 we did our last sweat lodge at Wensor Bridge Farm because unfortunately our friends at Indigo Brave had to move on.

 Since June 2014 we had held some evening sweat lodges at Ransom Wood near Mansfield and in 2016 we held our first daytime sweat lodge there for the Winter Solstice.
-This is now our permanent home where we hold our monthly Saturday Sweat Lodges.
+From that time upto August 2019 we held many Sweat Lodges, Retreats and also started running the wonderful Turtle Lodge Festival in the beautiful surrounds of Ransom Wood and the 5 Elements suite.